 They are not cheap and rather hard to find.
 I've never seen them in regular department stores.
 They cost over twice that of an ordinary pillow, but I feel it was a very good investment when they will last over 3 to 4 times as long without going hard and flat like most pillows do within just a couple years.
 I got mine at A-1 Foam Rubber here in S. E. Portland, OR. http://a1foamrubber.com/

 These LED bulbs are instant one with whiter color than any other types of light fixture.
 They are suppose to last a lot longer as well, with less health issues than the compact florescent bulbs or landfill issues.
 Although, the manufacturers will most likely figure out a way to work in short lived planned obsolescence in these as well.

 Then in late 2018 I felt the need to replace them all; with many partial strands burning out and the plastic having turned a dingy yellow.
 The new strans cost around half that much at $240.
 I have them mounted 9' up from the floor in custom aluminum reflector trays I made to direct all the light downwards attached to each horizontal roof joist.
 This gave me 470 watts of LED lighting.
 This is compared to the 28 - 32 watt 4' florescent bulbs I was using at about twice the wattage.

 Treating Indoor & Outdoor

 We strongly advise that you set the screws using a special cordless impact driver instead of an ordinary drill.
 They set these SS screws far better w/o damaging the drive slot.
 Even better than a hammer drill.
 Trust me on this one.
 If you have not yet bought an impact driver, do so.
 It will be one of your best tool investments.
 Makita makes a nice light weight driver w/Lithium-ion batteries.
-I think their fluid dampening model XST01 is the best, but hard to find.
+I think their fluid dampening model XST01 is the best, but a bit hard to find in local stores.

 Teak Hardwood Plywood: